alexkrechik/VSVarsInserter/README.md

 	}
 ```

-## Installation

-1) Download extension folder
-2) Copy it to the vscode extension folder (ex. '~/.vscode/extensions/' for Mac)

-## Howto run
-Use 'Varsinserting into return block' command

 ## Examples

-Plugin will replase 'return' block of:
+Extension will replase 'return' block of:
 ```javascript
 var before = 1;